7Block Labs

 3. Proof/key format:

-• Re‑generate verifying keys and proofs on BLS12‑381.
-For Groth16, the algebra and check structure is identical; only the curve and encodings differ.
+• We need to re-generate those verifying keys and proofs using BLS12‑381.
+For Groth16, the algebra and check structure stay the same; the only changes are in the curve and the encodings.

 4. Security review: